 With 272 acres of green rolling hills and meadows, Vista View offers a wide range of activities.
-Eight picnic shelters offer plenty of room for family picnicking.
+Our eight shelters offer plenty of room for family picnicking.
 Other amenities include two playgrounds, basketball courts, an equestrian corral, an airstrip for electric radio-controlled planes and glider pilots, fishing docks, and an area for primitive group camping.

 In addition, outdoor enthusiasts have been attracted to the park for its athletic challenges.
 The hills and fitness trail have become a training ground for many sporting activities.
 (Skateboarding is not allowed.)